vcl-ln/vcl-ln.github.io/team/index.md

 {% include section.html dark=true %}

 We are strongly committed to mentoring and supporting the growth of budding researchers.
-If you are interested in joining the lab as a research assistant, PhD student, or MPhil student, feel free to email us.
+If you are interested in joining the lab as a research assistant, PhD student, or MPhil student, click the button below and check it out.

 {%
   include button.html